 A second idea for showing stakeholders that you plan to evaluate their requests and that you’re not merely rejecting them is by placing these requests in a community forum, ideally, one that is accessible to both your internal teams as well as external customers and even prospects, where any interested party can vote or comment on new ideas.

-Tools such as forums, chat rooms and idea parking lots are useful in their own rights, but they can also be extremely valuable in helping product managers protect the integrity of their roadmaps and products — by giving product managers a place to put unproven or lower-priority feature ideas besides the product itself.
+Tools such as forums, chat rooms, and idea parking lots are useful in their own rights.
+Still, they can also be precious in helping product managers protect the integrity of their roadmaps and products — by giving product managers a place to put unproven or lower-priority feature ideas besides the product itself.

-One of the best ways to say no, particularly to an internal stakeholder like an executive or a sales director, is to simply lift the veil on your product roadmap and walk your colleague through your methodology for prioritizing epics, themes, and features for the coming releases.
+One of the best ways to say no, particularly to an internal stakeholder like an executive or a sales director, is to lift the veil on your product roadmap and walk your colleague through your methodology for prioritizing epics, themes and features coming releases.

-If you can clearly demonstrate through a presentation of your roadmap that the next sprint or longer-term development cycle is focused on X, and with solid reasoning behind that decision, then your stakeholder should find it more logical that you cannot accommodate her request to include Y.
+If you can clearly demonstrate through a presentation of your roadmap that the next sprint or longer-term development cycle is focused on X. With solid reasoning behind that decision, then your stakeholder should find it more logical that you cannot accommodate her request to include Y.

 This is where a visual product roadmap application can be so helpful.
-With the Prioritization Board tool built into ProductPlan’s roadmap software, for example, before you begin building out your roadmap you can create a list of initiatives and work with stakeholders to score their priority levels according to factors you determine.
-When your strategic discussions and scoring are complete, you will have a logical, supported list of priorities for your roadmap.
+With the Prioritization Board tool built into ProductPlan’s roadmap software, for example, before you begin building out your roadmap, you can create a list of initiatives and work with stakeholders to score their priority levels according to factors you determine.
+Then, when your strategic discussions and scoring are complete, you will have a logical, supported list of priorities for your roadmap.

 By using a tool such as the Planning Board in your product strategy’s early stages, you’ll have the ability, at any stage of your product’s development, to show the reasoning behind your prioritization decisions — complete with numbered scores — to a stakeholder who wants something included on the roadmap that’s off-topic and therefore cannot make the cut.

-This can both help to demonstrate to your colleague that you are being fully transparent, as well as put your “no” into the context of the larger product-development picture.
+This can both help demonstrate to your colleague that you are being fully transparent and put your “no” into the context of the larger product-development picture.

 Yes, as the product manager, you’re the person a stakeholder will come to with an idea or request for your product.
 But no, that doesn’t mean you’re making a personal decision when you turn down that request.
 In fact, if you’re spearheading your product’s development intelligently, the decisions you make will be based not on your personal feelings but rather on your expert understanding of your product, customer, and market.

-One powerful way to underscore this fact, and to give your internal and external stakeholders a better understanding of why you need to say no, is not to refer to yourself in the conversation at all.
+One powerful way to underscore this fact and give your internal and external stakeholders a better understanding of why you need to say no is not to refer to yourself in the conversation.